-As a partner in Fuller Landau’s Valuations group, Ohran brings over 20 years of experience in providing insightful financial advisory expertise with a focus on business valuation, income determination, and damage quantification.
-Prior to joining the firm, Ohran was a partner at a leading independent financial advisory firm, and director at a global valuation and corporate finance advisory firm.
+Ohran also serves as a partner in Fuller Landau’s Valuations group.
+He brings over 20 years of experience in providing insightful financial advisory expertise with a focus on business valuation, income determination, and damage quantification.

 A well-respected authority in his field, Ohran offers financial litigation expertise for family law, commercial litigation, and other dispute manners.
 He provides financial guidance to families and private companies, advising on mergers, acquisitions, and corporate finance transactions.
 Ohran has qualified as an expert and given evidence on business valuation, income determination, and other related issues in the Ontario Superior Court of Justice.
 He also provides evidence in arbitrations and mediations, and speaks regularly at professional and academic conferences.

 Academic Achievements, Memberships, and Professional Designations